VSTOPIA/Max-MSP-GUI-Tool-Online/README.md

 Instructions for using the tool will be added as development progresses.

+## Tutorials and Resources

+- [YouTube Tutorial: Creating UI for Max/MSP Plugins](https://www.youtube.com/watch?v=cSe-Ra8X3bk) - A video demonstration showing how to create UI for Max/MSP plugins using this tool.

 ## Contributing

 If you're interested in contributing to this project, please check the Issues tab for current tasks or create a new Issue to discuss your ideas.